-The Schoolcraft College Children's Center is a pleasant, wellsupervised educational facility, accredited by the National Association for the Education of Young Children.
-Our program is designed for children aged 6 weeks through kindergarten and encourages physical, emotional, intellectual and social development through a variety of stimulating teacher-directed and childselected activities.
-The Children's Center is the training facility for Schoolcraft College's Child Care and Development Program and is under the direction of College faculty and trained teachers.
+The Schoolcraft College Children's Center is the laboratory for the Child Care and Development Program.
+It is accredited by the National Association for the Education of Young Children and is under the direction of College faculty and trained teachers.
+The primary purpose of the Center is to provide learning experiences for students enrolled in the Child Care Development curriculum.
+The educational program of the Center is designed for children aged 6 weeks through kindergarten and encourages physical, emotional, intellectual and social development through a variety of stimulating teacherdirected and child-selected activities.
+The Children's Center generally has a waiting list.
+Those registering for five full days of care per week get preference.

-The Center is open from 7:00 a.m. to 6:00 p.m.
-Monday through Friday.
-Parents who have questions or wish to register their children are invited to call the Center.
-The Center operates yearround.
-Costs and fees are listed in the current credit class schedule and may change without notice.
+The Center is open from 7 a.m. to 6 p.m.
+Monday through Friday and operates year-round.
+Parents who have questions or wish to place their children on a waiting list for possible admission are invited to call the Center at 734-462-4442.